full-void/data-science-concepts/README.md

 The details in the notebooks discussed are:

+## Linear Regression Model Development
+This notebook discusses on creation of Linear Regression Models as a way of prediction.
+Specifically, it discusses:
+* Simple Linear Regression
+    - Getting the equation
+* Multiple Linear Regression
+* Model evaluation with Visualization
+    - Regression Plot
+    - Residual Plot
+    - Distribution Plot for MLR
+* Polynomial Regression
+* Pipelines
+* In-sample Evaluation metrics like R-squared, RMSE, MAE
+* Determining a good model

 ## Exploratory Data Analysis

 This notebook details some exploratory data analysis approaches.
 I also go through a realworld database on cars and conduct the analysis to find important variables to predict price.
 Specifically, it talks about: